Mick Jagger: 1990s

 The 1989–1990 Steel Wheels/Urban Jungle Tour was the band's first world tour in seven years and their biggest stage production to date.
 Opening acts included Living Colour and Guns N' Roses.
-Recordings from the tour include the 1991 concert album Flashpoint, which reached No. 6 in the UK and No. 16 in the US, and the concert film Live at the Max, released in 1991.
+Recordings from the tour were released in a 1991 concert album, Flashpoint, which reached No. 6 in the UK and No. 16 in the US, and the concert film Live at the Max, released in 1991.
 The tour was Bill Wyman's last.
-After years of deliberation he decided to leave the band, although his departure was not made official until January 1993.
+After years of deliberation, Wyman chose to leave the band, although his departure was not made official until January 1993.

-Following the success of Steel Wheels, and the end of Jagger and Richards' well-publicised feud, Jagger attempted to re-establish himself as a solo artist.
-He acquired Rick Rubin as co-producer in January 1992 for what would become his third solo album, Wandering Spirit.
-Sessions for the album began the same month in Los Angeles and ended in September 1992.
-Richards was making his second solo studio album, Main Offender, at the same time.
+Following the success of Steel Wheels, and the end of Jagger and Richards's well-publicised feud, Jagger attempted to reestablish himself as a solo artist.
+He acquired Rick Rubin as co-producer in January 1992 for his third solo album, Wandering Spirit.
+Sessions for the album began that month in Los Angeles and ended nine months later, in September 1992.
+Richards recorded his second solo studio album, Main Offender, at the same time.

-On Wandering Spirit, Jagger kept celebrity guests to a minimum, having only Lenny Kravitz as a vocalist on his cover of Bill Withers' "Use Me" and bassist Flea from Red Hot Chili Peppers on three separate tracks.
-Jagger signed with Atlantic Records, which had signed the Stones in the 1970s, to distribute the record.
-Wandering Spirit was his only solo release with the label, with the exception of The Very Best of Mick Jagger—a compilation album containing no new material.
-Released in February 1993, Wandering Spirit was commercially successful, reaching No. 12 in the UK and No. 11 in the US.
+On Wandering Spirit, Jagger used Lenny Kravitz as a vocalist on his cover of Bill Withers' "Use Me" and bassist Flea from Red Hot Chili Peppers on three separate tracks.
+Jagger signed with Atlantic Records, which had signed the Stones in the 1970s, to distribute the solo album.
+Wandering Spirit, released in February 1993, and The Very Best of Mick Jagger, a compilation album containing no new material, were both released by Atlantic Records.
+Wandering Spirit was commercially successful, reaching No. 12 in the UK and No. 11 in the US.

-By 1993, the Stones were ready to start recording another studio album.
-Charlie Watts recruited bassist Darryl Jones, a former sideman of Miles Davis and Sting, as Wyman's replacement for 1994's Voodoo Lounge.
-Jones continues to perform with the band as their touring and session bassist.
-The album met with strong reviews and sales, going double platinum in the US; reviewers took note and credited the album's "traditionalist" sounds to the Rolling Stones' new producer Don Was.
+In 1993, the Stones were ready to start recording their next studio album, and Charlie Watts recruited bassist Darryl Jones, a former sideman of Miles Davis and Sting, as Wyman's replacement for the recording of Voodoo Lounge, released in 1994.
+Jones continued to perform with the band as the band's touring and session bassist.
+The album was well received critically and proved commercially successful, going double platinum in the US.
+Reviews of the Voodoo Lounge noted and credited the album's "traditionalist" sounds to the Rolling Stones' new producer Don Was.
 Voodoo Lounge won the Grammy Award for Best Rock Album at the 1995 Grammy Awards.
 It reached No. 1 in the UK and No. 2 in the US.

-The accompanying Voodoo Lounge Tour lasted into the following year and grossed $320 million, becoming the world's highest-grossing tour at the time.
-On 8 September 1994, the Stones performed their new song "Love Is Strong" and "Start Me Up" at the 1994 MTV Video Music Awards at Radio City Music Hall in New York.
-The band received the Lifetime Achievement Award at the ceremony.
+The Voodoo Lounge Tour to support Voodoo Lounge lasted into 1996, grossing $320 million and becoming the world's highest-grossing tour ever at the time.
+On 8 September 1994, the Stones performed "Love Is Strong", a new song, and "Start Me Up" at the 1994 MTV Video Music Awards at Radio City Music Hall in New York City.
+The band was awarded the Lifetime Achievement Award at the 1994 MTV ceremony.